 Even though the impression here in German is that the political situation in Bosnia is pacified, the partners in Bosnia however let us know otherwise.
 The individual population groups live more separated than before the war and national stereotypes dominate politics.
 In the census the people were supposed to attach themselves to one group and one religion of three (Bosnian, Serb, Croat) – other was not anticipated.
 Our partners find the situation with the parallel structured Republica Srbska as violence ridden conflicts and very dangerous.

 So much more important is the hope brought by the peace work of CIM that reaches many young people and a big group of voluntary peace workers can be trained and involved.
 Many parents and important public people could be with the time, be recruited as support.
+An interfaith choir shows reconciliation in a musical way.

 Yearly CIM hosts a Peace Camp, in which young people of different ethnic background live and learn together.
 It takes courage to tell one another, in the presence of a trainer and a trusted atmosphere of violence and conflict experience and find a way together of understanding and finding a new way to be with each other.
 Another step is to venture into daily life with a new way of thinking, and to become a contributor to the camp the next year.